warrenjch/warrenjch.github.io/_posts/2025-07-30-residual-sharpe-internship-recap.md

 <small>Not alleging anything here, but I think there's also something to be learned: if it's too good to be true, it's either (most likely unintentional) p-hacking, it's luck, or you're getting paid for some kind of toxic risk.
 In this case, I think it's a combination of the former two.</small>

-I can't say much about what I did during these few months, but I learned a few interesting properties about t-stats along the way that I will prove below.
+During these few months I learned a few interesting properties about t-stats along the way that I will prove below.
 T-stats are useful when you are trying to figure out how much alpha a strategy has over some other strategy or a benchmark.
 In the Sharpe world that's important because you can derive many things about how two return series relate to each other from the t-stats of a regression.

 # Residual Sharpe